 - Add water (use the one you soaked the watermelon with lemon juice), sugar, fragrant geranium leaves, cinnamon and cloves in a pot and bring to a boil.
 It will take 2 – 3 minutes.

 - After ten minutes of boiling, remove the cinnamon and cloves and any foam visible on top.
 Leave the fragrant geraniums and add the rosewater, pomegranate syrup and the watermelon rind.
 It will take 2 – 3 minutes again to come to a boil again.
 When it reaches boiling point, cook for 15 more minutes.
 Leave it on the ceramic stove top until it cools.

 - Next morning put it on the heat again and boil for 10 more minutes or until the rind is soft.

-- Add the remaining lemon juice and let it cool on the ceramic stove completely before storing in sterilised jars.
+- Add the remaining lemon juice and let it cool on the ceramic stove completely before storing in sterilized jars.

-Serve as it is with Greek Coffee and a cold cup of water or add it on top of Greek yoghurt, ice cream or puddings.
+- Serve chilled, as it is with Greek Coffee and a cold cup of water or add it on top of Greek yoghurt, ice cream or puddings.

 Other relevant recipes: